-The Music Informatics research group is a specialized research team within the Department of Computer Science.
+The Machine Intelligence and Music Informatics Research Group is a specialised research team within the Department of Computer Science.

 Music Informatics includes the study of computational models of music analysis, music generation, and music performance.
 Interests of the Music Informatics group include machine learning, computational musicology, audio signal processing, music knowledge representation, and applications.
 The group is also interested in wider aspects of machine learning on signals and symbolic (discrete) data, such as bioacoustics and industrial signal and knowledge analysis, and the novel application of techniques from these areas to music.

 - instrument identification.

 - Challenges in deep neural network learning